Skip to content ↓

 1. Charitable donations e.g. instead of flowers for a funeral or matching amounts raised by students, should be of a de-minimis level in order to comply with the Trust’s objects.

 1. Hospitality such as working lunches, coffees, catering on training courses and modest hospitality in the form of meals, etc are perfectly acceptable where it is appropriate to offer or receive these in support of good relationships with visiting staff or business colleagues (but not for their family or friends).
-These would not be added to the register but would be approved by the CFO or Principal / Headteacher to ensure they are of a reasonable level.
+These would not be added to the register but would be approved by the DCEO or Principal / Headteacher to ensure they are of a reasonable level.
 Hospitality provided above this level should be recorded in the register.

 Staff - Meals and Other Refreshments